El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 Well, you see, this is a very interesting and good point.

-People throughout the political spectrum are asking themselves, how in the name of Sam Hill does this guy survive by talking about her being on the wrong time of the month in that debate by mentioning the blood.
+People throughout the political spectrum are asking themselves, how in the name of Sam Hill does this guy survive by talking about her being on the wrong time of the month in that debate, by mentioning the blood?

-There people are asking that question all over the place.
+People are asking that question all over the place.

 And the fact that he is not hurt by any of that, they've sort of given up in frustration.

-It's one of the great, great mysteries of this whole campaign, one that in which I have endeavored to explain.
+It's one of the great, great mysteries of this whole campaign, one in which I have endeavored to explain.

 And it's all rooted, the answer is all rooted in what I continue to call the bond that Trump has built with his supporters and so forth.

-But sadly, at this moment we're out of time for further detail, which means don't miss tomorrow.
+But sadly, at this moment, we're out of time for further detail, which means don't miss tomorrow.

 Well, another exciting excursion into broadcast excellence.